 Before bringing in any new tech, take a step back and ask: What specific problem are we trying to solve?
 Is the goal to speed up processes, improve customer service, or increase sales?

 Having well-defined goals helps you choose tools that solve real challenges, not just look impressive on paper.
-It also gives you a benchmark to measure results, making it easier to evaluate ROI and justify future investments.
+It also gives you a benchmark to measure results.
+This makes it easier to evaluate ROI and justify future investments.
 Tech should always support the bigger picture—not distract from it.

 Choose Scalable, Flexible Tools